 Trust Your Senses

 The relative looseness of expiration dates aside, always err on the side of caution when it comes to your safety and the safety of your family.
 If you're a day or two past the date or otherwise unsure about the freshness of your chicken, turn to your senses.
-Although slight changes in color are normal -- particularly darkening or fading -- foul, rancid, sulfurous or otherwise "off" odors indicate the chicken has spoiled.
+Although slight changes in color are normal – particularly darkening or fading – throw away chicken that smells foul, rancid, sulfurous or otherwise "off," as this is an indication that it has spoiled.
 Likewise, if your chicken feels slimy, sticky or tacky to the touch, throw it out.
 If anything doesn't seem right, it's best to throw the chicken in the trash.
-Chicken can smell, look and taste OK but still make you sick, so it's important to always store it correctly.
+Chicken can smell, look and taste okay but still make you sick, so it's important to always store it correctly.

 Pack Your Poultry

-To ensure maximum safety and freshness, store your chicken in individual plastic zip-top bags, preferably freezer-type bags, and minimize the air in the chicken's wrapping.
-Store it in the fridge at 35 to 40 degrees Fahrenheit or in the freezer at 0 F. Store whole fresh chicken or fresh chicken pieces in the fridge for only one or two days.
+To ensure maximum safety and freshness, store your chicken in individual plastic freezer-safe zip-top bags, and minimize the air in the chicken's wrapping.
+Store it in the fridge at 35 to 40 F or in the freezer at 0 F. Store whole fresh chicken or fresh chicken pieces in the fridge for only one or two days.
 Chicken pieces will last around nine months in the freezer, while a whole chicken will retain its quality for up to a year in the freezer.